Steven-Grevera/ENC4265/manual.md

  ![image](https://github.com/user-attachments/assets/7308654a-5bfd-4c2b-89eb-9b18186afaa9)
 *Figure 89: Image showing the entrance with guards guarding The Shrine.
 Lit up by a Butterfly Lantern's Light.
 Image Taken By: Steven Grevera*

-For those that thought the Mausoleum was disturbing, The Shrine takes things to the next level.
+For those who thought the Mausoleum was disturbing, The Shrine takes things to the next level.
 The level always starts outside of the shrine, which you must open using a lever outside to open it up.
-Greeting you to the doll’s at the front entrance.
+Greeting you to the dolls at the front entrance.

 ![image](https://github.com/user-attachments/assets/0e636c8b-18f1-4bd7-9c86-f4169b3853f8)
 *Figure 90: Image showing the walls within The Shrine.
 Image Taken By: Steven Grevera*